az-digital/arizona-bootstrap/site/content/docs/5.0/components/arizona-header.md

   <p class="h4 alert-heading mt-0">Heads Up!</p>
   <p class="mb-0">The wordmark logo without a Block "A" header should only be used when near a Block "A" logo.
 Typically, the Block "A" logo is included as part of the site branding just below the Arizona Header.</p>
 </div>
+<p>Normally, the Arizona Header element is fixed to the top of the browser window on mobile devices.
+However, for this documentation site, this behavior has been overridden to prevent the example elements from disappearing behind the existing Arizona Bootstrap navbar above.</p>

 {{< example >}}
 <div class="arizona-header text-bg-red" id="header_arizona">